-If the primary BOP closure is unsuccessful, there are several back-up BOP functions including ROV closure, acoustic signal, and deadman autoshear which may shut-in and seal the well.
+If the primary BOP closure is unsuccessful, there are several back-up BOP functions including ROV closure, acoustic signal, as well as emergency "autoshear" systems (i.e. automatic close if communication with BOP is lost) which may shut-in and seal the well.
 To prepare for the unlikely event of loss of well control, Equinor's Source Control Branch (SCB) and Incident Management Team (IMT) have plans and resources in place to mobilize vessels and equipment for site survey, subsea debris clearance, BOP intervention, dispersant application, and capping stack installation.
 The capping stack can be connected on top of the BOP (at BOP/LMRP interface) or on top of the wellhead.
 Following the capping operation, a relief well may be required to intercept the existing wellbore and permanently seal the well.
 Relief drilling rigs and relief well equipment have also been identified for this purpose.